They stole our Pocky!

 Some say go straight to lawyers.
 Cease and desist.
 Sue.
 Lanham Act violation - which is ironic, charging an ad agency with false advertising.

 Public shaming?
 Like this?
 OK, for now.
+It's something.

 Or maybe just call Founder and Credit Stealer in Chief Renee Miller and talk?